google-ar/WebARonTango/README.md

 	symbol_level = 1  # Faster build with fewer symbols. -g1 rather than -g2
 	enable_incremental_javac = true  # Much faster; experimental
 	```
  9. Copy and paste all the content from the current folder of WebAR into the chromium/src folder.
 Override every possible conflict that may arise if you use the file explorer.
+Otherwise, you can use the following command line
  	`cp -r PATH_TO_THIS_FOLDER/* ~/chromium/src`
  10. `~/chromium/src$ gn args out/webar_54.0.2796.3`
 	**NOTE**: just exit "q!" in vi when it opens and shows args.gn (modified in the previous step using a proper editor ;))